Automated Security Response through Online Learning with Adaptive Conjectures: Abstract

 \section{Abstract}

-We study automated security response for an IT infrastructure and formulate the interaction between an attacker and a defender as a partially observed, non-stationary game.
+We study automated security response for an \textsc{it} infrastructure and formulate the interaction between an attacker and a defender as a partially observed, non-stationary game.
 We relax the standard assumption that the game model is correctly specified and consider that each player has a probabilistic conjecture about the model, which may be misspecified in the sense that the true model has probability $0$.
-This formulation allows us to capture uncertainty about the infrastructure and the intents of the players.
-To learn effective game strategies online, we design a novel method where a player iteratively adapts its conjecture using Bayesian learning and updates its strategy through rollout.
+This formulation allows us to capture uncertainty and misconception about the infrastructure and the intents of the players.
+To learn effective game strategies online, we design \textbf{C}onjectural \textbf{O}nline \textbf{L}earning (\textsc{col}), a novel method where a player iteratively adapts its conjecture using Bayesian learning and updates its strategy through rollout.
 We prove that the conjectures converge to best fits, and we provide a bound on the performance improvement that rollout enables with a conjectured model.
 To characterize the steady state of the game, we propose a variant of the Berk-Nash equilibrium.
-We present our method through an advanced persistent threat use case.
-Simulation studies based on testbed measurements show that our method produces effective security strategies that adapt to a changing environment.
-We also find that our method enables faster convergence than current reinforcement learning techniques.
+We present \textsc{col} through an advanced persistent threat use case.
+Testbed evaluations show that \textsc{col} produces effective security strategies that adapt to a changing environment.
+We also find that \textsc{col} enables faster convergence than current reinforcement learning techniques.